Set up Confluence Cloud

 See a list of available actions in Confluence.

-When you select the Create rule button, a rule builder opens where you can build a new rule from scratch (instead of using a template from the Library).
+When you select the Create rule button, a rule builder opens where you can build a new rule from scratch (instead of starting with a rule template).
 It guides you to add and configure components, starting with a triggering event.
 Each component you save will appear in a rule chain on the left.

 When you view a rule or rule template, the rule chain is an ordered list of components on the left.
 These are the instructions (the chain of events) for your rule.
 Once the rule is enabled, components will run in the order they appear from top to bottom.
 Drag and drop to reorder them.
 Hover and select the X to remove them.